eddndev/achronyme-core/docs/language/07-records.md

 # Records

 Records are key-value structures similar to objects in other languages.
-They support methods, self-reference, and OOP patterns.
+They support methods, self-reference, mutable fields, and OOP patterns.

 ## Creating Records